Cronch8/Waste-Optimizer/README.md

 Calculates pump activity decisions based on immediate energy cost and system state.
 Produces significant savings even without global optimization.

+Run `greedy.py` and it optimizes the given data and outputs a CSV for both high and low price conditions.

 ### Mixed Integer Linear Programming

 Computes the globally optimal pump schedule over a given horizon.